 Heliex Power Ltd

-Heliex Power Ltd was created from the research and development activities of Professors Ian Smith and Nikola Stosic at the Compressor Centre within the School of Engineering and Mathematical Sciences.
+Heliex Power Ltd was created from the research and development activities of Professors Ian Smith and Nikola Stosic at the Compressor Centre within the School of Science & Technology.
 The company is managed by entrepreneur Dan Wright.

 Following a £2m industrial investment in late 2010, Heliex Power designed, manufactured and sell twin screw steam expanders.
 The steam expander is essentially a novel type of rotary steam engine that will be used to generate electrical power to feed into the electricity supply grid.